gengisb/QCLI-memories-mcp/README.md

 ## Overview

-This MCP-based memory system allows AI assistants to build a rich understanding of users and their work over time.
+This MCP-based memory system allows AI assistants to build an understanding of users and their work over time.
 As users interact with the tool, it intelligently remembers key details from previous sessions, including:

 - Personal preferences and information
 - Preferred programming languages and frameworks